Shredmetal/Ad_Astra_Tactical/README.md

 - Add heat from previous turn's actions
 - Each ship must choose:
   - Store heat (remain stealthy, invisible to thermals, standard hit receiving chance)
-  - Vent heat (visible to thermals, if also visible to visual, attack rolls get a +1 bonus against you) - vents 10 heat per turn
+  - Radiate heat (visible to thermals, if also visible to visual, attack rolls get a +1 bonus against you) - radiates 10 heat per turn

 **Critical Heat Threshold**: 30
 - Going over causes 1/3 damage to the heat management system